 Wesleyan students have long volunteered as tutors at area prisons, as part of the volunteerism initiative in the Center for Community Partnerships.
 Several students who tutor prisoners developed a campaign to have Wesleyan offer courses for credit at the men's prison in Cheshire, Connecticut.
 The students cultivated faculty support, worked with administrators to learn how to draft a proposal, and proposed the Center for Prison Education to the EPC.
-The faculty approved the EPC's recommendation for a pilot project, and beginning in fall 2009 two Wesleyan courses have been offered on a non-degree basis to 19 inmates each semester.
+The faculty approved the EPC's recommendation for a pilot project, and in fall 2009 two Wesleyan courses were offered on a non-degree basis to 19 inmates.
 (The inmates were selected through a rigorous admissions process in which undergraduates, faculty, and staff read applications and personally interviewed inmates.)
 The program review in 2011 demonstrated solid academic achievement, and the faculty granted the program a five-year extension.

 The first overarching goal of Wesleyan 2020 is to energize Wesleyan's distinctive educational experience.
-Tactics for pursuing this goal include:
+Tactics for pursing this goal include:

-- 1. Complete the implementation of major-level assessment plans by spring 2013; EPC to review outcomes and recommend specific actions by spring 2015. - 2.
+- 1. Complete the implementation of major-level assessment plans by spring 2013; convene a faculty committee to review outcomes and recommend specific actions by spring 2015. - 2.
 Increase the number of courses enrolling 19 or fewer students to 70% by fall 2013. - 3.
-Increase selection of first year seminars emphasizing writing and the use of evidence in scholarly argument. - 4.
-Complete the full cycle of external reviews of academic departments and programs by spring 2015; convene faculty to evaluate whether to repeat the cycle or develop a new model, by spring 2015. - 5.
-Give faculty access in their electronic portfolios to department-level data on teaching evaluations, grade point averages, and a variety of other measures pertinent to course demand, faculty advising load, and success of students after graduation. - 6.
-Complete a pilot project and develop a program of direct assessment of first-year and sophomore-level (pre-major) learning by fall 2014. - 7.
+Complete the full cycle of external reviews of academic departments and programs by spring 2015; convene faculty to evaluate whether to repeat the cycle or develop a new model, by spring 2015. - 4.
+Give faculty access in their electronic portfolios to department-level data on teaching evaluations, grade point averages, and a variety of other measures pertinent to course demand, faculty advising load, and success of students after graduation. - 5.
+Complete a pilot project and implement a program of direct assessment of first-year and sophomore-level (pre-major) learning by fall 2014. - 6.
 Increase opportunities for students to pursue internships in conjunction with academic courses.
+Begin offering internship-connected courses in spring 2013 through the Allbritton Center for the Study of Public Life.

 Wesleyan faces other challenges that will surely be the subject of further reporting to NEASC.
 For example, we are not yet satisfied with our efforts to ensure that every student has the benefit of the best advising (so important in making the most of the open curriculum).
-We are currently planning student focus groups to talk about what works best and worst in advising; the groups will be taped, and edited versions will be provided to faculty in their portfolios.
+We are currently setting up student focus groups to talk about what works best and worst in advising; the groups will be taped, and edited versions will be provided to faculty in their portfolios.
 And a task force is considering the topic of advising loads.
 Other challenges include making more progress in identifying shared learning goals for pre-major courses, reducing class size and alleviating course-access problems (the two are often in tension here), supporting interdisciplinary innovation while relying heavily on a traditional departmental structure, and reconciling our commitment to broad liberal learning with the recognition that some aspects seem less relevant to the student of today.